Sambo3975/SMBX2-Tileset-Creator/README.md

 ## About

-This program streamlines the creation of tilesets for SMBX2 (and also limited support for TheXTech) by automating the most tedious parts of the process:
+This program streamlines the creation of tilesets for SMBX2 and TheXTech by automating the most tedious parts of the process:
 - Cutting the image with all your tiles into individual block-*.png images.
 - Finding IDs for all the images.
 - Creating the `.tileset.ini` file for the Moondust Editor (former PGE Editor).